 When your team is having fun, they will relax and be more engaged in what they’re doing.
 They will also have a fun, common experience that will enhance the bond they have with their coworkers to take back to the office with them.

 So try some of the sweetheart ideas above and use your own creativity to build a bit more love inside your team.
-And don’t forget to buy flowers and chocolates – because you can’t be a sweetheart at work without being one at home!Tagged: event planning, Gail, meeting planners, team building exercises, team building tips
+And don’t forget to buy flowers and chocolates – because you can’t be a sweetheart at work without being one at home!Tagged: employee recognition, event planning tips, gail, meeting planners, overcoming negativity, team building exercises, team building tips

 Get our newsletter